Estimated reading time: 5 minutes

 The relief of seeing green

-We thought we’d take you for a tour around the garden, to show you what’s happening at this change of season.
+We thought we’d take you for a tour around the garden, to show you what happens at this change of season.

 First stop – the vegetable garden

-We’ve just eaten the first of the zucchinis, with the promise of plenty more to come.
-No-one ever complains about not having enough zucchinis, right?
+Zucchinis are usually one of the first to ripen, with the promise of plenty more to come.
+No one ever complains about not having enough zucchinis, right?
 That’s certainly true for us.
 Once they start, they’re coming out of our ears all summer.

 Basil and tomatoes coming along nicely in the veggie garden